 Unlike respondents in a B2C panel, B2B panellists are selected to specialise in business-related surveys.
 This, therefore, requires participants to be selected on the basis of their company and data pertaining to that company (e.g. revenue and number of employees), or other factors such as their job role or industry.
 B2B panels are most often required and effective when there is a need for experienced insights into complex business matters.
 As a result, B2B panels are often made up of individuals such as IT and HR decision-makers, as well as company executives and financial analysts.

-Define your respondent criteria.
 Once it’s clear what you’re doing and why, you’re ready to think about your panel.
 Your panellists should be selected with your research objectives and goals in mind.
 Is the age or gender of your panellists important to getting the most relevant and useful feedback?
 What about other demographic data, such as relationship status, education, earnings, or job?
 Should the panel be homogeneous in nature, or is it actually important to have a diverse group of participants?
-The beauty of panels lies in this ability to quickly filter down into vast quantities of people and select respondents that are the perfect fit for providing you with useful data.
+The beauty of panels lies in this ability to quickly filter down into vast quantities of people.
+Coupled with select respondents that are the perfect fit for providing you with useful data.

 Panel research was made for quantitative data, and external providers are in a much better position to help you succeed.

 Decide between internal or external panel research management.